Ishaan-19022006/smtcoq/examples/debuggerIshaan/README.md

 # Contents
 - `debugger.py` contains a Python debugger that automates the manual debugging process that must now occur.
+- `create_checker.py` contains a script to create the checker files for every pair of smt2 and pf files
+- `debug_shell.sh` contains a shell script that implements `create_checker.py` to create the checker file, runs `coqc` on it , and then implements `debugger.py` to create the debug file.
 - The `ex1` directory contains a very simple example that demonstrates how the SMTCoq checker works, and how the current debugging process works.

 # Usage
-- To use `debugger.py`, you must first have an existing `.smt2` file and an existing `.pf` file with the same name.
+- To use `debug_shell.sh`, you must first have an existing `.smt2` file and an existing `.pf` file with the same name.
 - For example, if the name of the `.smt2` file is `foo.smt2`, then the `.pf` will be `foo.pf`.
 - Please make sure that the names are exactly the same since the filenames are key sensitive.
 - Add these files to the `debuggerIshaan` directory.